Advance equity, diversity + inclusion on campus

-Goal 2: Provide students with an opportunity to learn the experiences of underrepresented populations.
+Goal 2: Provide students with an opportunity to learn about the experiences of underrepresented populations.

 Being a Blugold comes with the responsibility to build a stronger, safer, healthier and more inclusive campus.
-To help make that happen students are required to engage in an online, interactive feedback tool that focuses on equity, diversity, and inclusion at UW-Eau Claire.
-This is our Tier One level of training Equity, Diversity & Inclusion.
+To help make that happen students are required to engage in an online, interactive feedback tool that focuses on equity, diversity and inclusion at UW-Eau Claire.
+This is our Tier 1 level of training equity, diversity and inclusion.
 This training is mandatory for all new students and there are no exemptions for completing it.
-Returning students may request this Tier One training to begin their Equity, Diversity, and Inclusion certificate journey.
-It will take around 50 minutes to complete this online student development program.
+Returning students may request this Tier One training to begin their equity, diversity and inclusion certificate journey.
+It will take about 50 minutes to complete this online student development program.

-The Tier Two Section of the EDI Training will provide students with an interactive and intentional learning environment to enhance knowledge of a specific EDI topic.
-Students must successfully participate in ten (10) EDI Tier Two Sessions in order to move on to the final Tier Three section of the EDI Training.
-Sessions can include interactive in person training, book clubs, movie and discussion, immersion trips (CRP), etc.
+The Tier 2 section of the EDI training will provide students with an interactive and intentional learning environment to enhance knowledge of a specific EDI topic.
+Students must successfully participate in 10 EDI Tier 2 sessions in order to move on to the final Tier 3 section of the EDI training.
+Sessions can include interactive in-person training, book clubs, movies and discussions or immersion trips like the Civil Rights Pilgrimage.

-Students will participate in face to face, interactive sessions.
+Students will participate in face-to-face, interactive sessions.
 Sessions will be offered on a schedule which will be released before the start of each semester.
-There are 5 required sessions students must enroll.
-Students can choose their remaining 5 sessions based on the optional choices.
+Students must enroll in three required sessions and can choose their remaining seven sessions based on the optional choices.

-1. Understanding EDI: A comprehensive look into Equity, Diversity and Inclusion
+1. Diversity 101 (Understanding EDI: A comprehensive look into equity, diversity and inclusion)

-Students will gain an understanding of what Equity, Diversity and Inclusion mean.
-Students will learn the significance of each term individually and how it applies to the world in which we live.
+Students will gain an understanding of what equity, diversity and inclusion mean.
+They will learn the significance of each term individually and how they apply to the world in which we live.

-Microaggressions are the everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, which communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership.
+Microaggressions are everyday verbal, nonverbal and environmental slights, snubs or insults, whether intentional or unintentional, that communicate hostile, derogatory or negative messages to target people based solely on their marginalized group membership.
 Workshop participants will learn to recognize microaggressions, reduce them in their daily lives and support students who experience them daily.

-This informative and engaging training session is led by two Safe Space trainers.
+This informative and engaging training session is led by two safe-space trainers.
 Students will gain an understanding of updated terms and respectful ways to engage and have conversation.
-Terms/issues we will discuss are as follows: LGBTQIA+ (What do the letters in this acronym represent???), Pronouns, Gender Identity, Gender Expression, Sexual Orientation, Gender Roles, Erasure, Heteronormativity, The Queer legal landscape, Ally, Resources (UW-Eau Claire, Chippewa Valley, Nationwide).
+Terms/issues we will discuss are as follows: LGBTQIA+ (What do the letters in this acronym represent?), pronouns, gender identity, gender expression, sexual orientation, gender roles, erasure, heteronormativity, the queer legal landscape, allies and resources (UW-Eau Claire, Chippewa Valley, nationwide).